Grey Water – GreyToGreen

 A list of suitable washing detergents compiled by LanFax Laboratories is also included.

-It took two years development for GreytoGreen Pty Ltd to produce a diversion system capable of irrigating (nearly) any site.
+It took two years of development for GreytoGreen Pty Ltd to produce a diversion system capable of irrigating (nearly) any site.
 The company is known to all relevant State Government departments.